 3 Justification

 SA6 agreed a new study for enhancement of CAPIF (CAPIF Phase-4).
 Additionally, in Rel-19 SA6 introduced new features, which present editor’s note regarding possible security issue to be addressed by SA3.
 The following topic are still open:

-How to authorize the API Invoker’s when Network Slicing information are included.

-How to provide a collective authorization when one or more API Invokers want to access one or more APIs

-How to Authorize multiple API Invokers when identified through the Group ID
+How to Authorize multiple API Invokers when identified through the Group ID.
+In Section 8.34.3 of TS 23.222.

-The security and privacy of the data exposed through Open Service API
+Security aspects of Open Discover Service APIs procedure.
+In Section 8.38.3 of TS 23.222.

 NOTE: if SA3 decides that no further study is required for one or more of the above topics, an LS should be sent to SA6 regarding the decision.